MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 1. Go to Azure Active Directory on the Azure portal and find your app registration
 2. Navigate to Authentication section
 3. Under Suggested Redirected URIs check the URI that ends with `/common/oauth2/nativeclient`
-4. Under Default Client Type, select `yes` for `Treat application as a public client`
+4. Under Default Client Type, select 'yes' for 'Treat application as a public client'

 This will let the application authenticate, but the application still doesn't have permission to log you into Active Directory, or access resources on your behalf.